anitahegde88/pricetrackerapi/README.md

 Point9:
 -------
 Some Lombok annotations are not working (tried changing the dependency version, maven clean and update etc. but didn't work).
 So getter,setters,constructors are implemented explicitly.
+Also, Log4J annotation is not working, so sent output to console.

 Solution: